 3. Persons in the context of human mobility

-Trans women are housed with the general male population in immigration detention centers.
-The IACHR has held that the decision on where to house trans persons should be done on a case by case basis, with due respect to their personal dignity, and to the extent possible, with prior consultation of the person concerned.
+In several countries trans women are housed with the general male population in immigration detention centers.
+Decision on where to house trans persons should be done on a case by case basis, with due respect to their personal dignity, and to the extent possible, with prior consultation of the person concerned.